 Many of you with younger children are probably familiar with The Jesus Storybook Bible.
 In that storybook Bible, we're given a definition for God's love.
 If you've read the stories, you'll probably be able to even say it with me.
 It's "God's never stopping, never giving up, unbreaking, always and forever love."
-To be more precise, I'll read from a Hebrew dictionary on this word for one of the words for love: "desire..., zeal, love..., kindness, benevolence.
+To be more precise, I'll read from a Hebrew dictionary on this word for one of the words for love: "desire. . . , zeal, love. . . , kindness, benevolence.
 The sense is: an unfailing kind of love, kindness, or goodness; often used of God's love that is related to faithfulness to his covenant.
 While there are other terms for love, this is the love that God continually reminds his people that he has for them; so, we're going to focus on this kind of love.

 What we have embedded into this Hebrew word for love, and even the Greek word for agape, is delight and commitment.
 And it's not that God delights in us if we can give him something he likes.
 He simply loves because he loves us.
 He delights in us because he delights in us.
 We aren't "loved" by him because he wants to use us.
 He works through us because he loves us!
 This is the idea of love, and God's love is intended to flow from him to us into this world.
-So, today, the main idea is: God's love sustained his people and pointed forward to Love coming in the flesh, who grants people God's love to be shared to the world for all eternity future.
-This is a very long main idea this week; so, like last week, I'm going to break it down, and then we'll culminate with communion this morning.
-So, let's start with:
+So, today, the main idea is: God's love sustained his people and pointed forward to Love-in-the-flesh, who grants people God's love to be shared with the world for all eternity future.

-God's love sustained his people and pointed forward to Love.
-A few years ago, I was slowly reading through Genesis, and for some reason, when I was reading the story of creation, my emotions and awe were elevated as I thought about how majestic the creation must have been - and even thinking through how beautiful the Garden of Eden is described as.
+1. God's love sustained his people and pointed forward to Love-in-the-flesh.

+A few years ago, I was slowly reading through Genesis, and for some reason, when I was reading the story of creation, my imagination soared as I thought about how majestic the creation must have been - and even thinking through how beautiful the Garden of Eden was.
 No sin.
 No brokenness.
 Just unrestrained, perfect growth and multiplication of all that was made.
 Beautiful stones.
 Beautiful metals.
-Lifesustaining rivers and perfect food.
-Then Adam and Eve live in glorious innocence.
+Life-sustaining rivers and perfect food.
+Adam and Eve living in glorious innocence.
 No victimization.
 No power-plays.
 No sin.
-That time, when I read the creation, I longed to know what that must have been like.
-And as I thought of it, I saw God's grace and love.
+We can only imagine this, especially because right now there are major wars around the world and we hear of terror and pain and families breaking apart daily.
+But that time, when I read the creation narrative, I longed to know what that must have been like - and I still wonder.
+As I thought of God's creative work, I saw God's grace and love.
 Behold what manner of love that God made all of this, and called Adam and Eve to enjoy this creation and image him forth as rulers under his rule.